kejin-qian/Malicious-URL-Classifier/README.md

 Successfully build a Machine Learning predictive model that dynamically classifies user-provided URL string(s) into Malicious/Secure class(es) with a F-score greater than 0.85 and AUC higher than 0.7.

 Collect 100 URLs from users and add them into URL database with the corresponding classification results.
 Re-train the predictive model in a timely basis using updated database and achieve better performance metrics.
+Get above 50% of returning users.

 ## Planned Work